zachoda/Horiseon-Refactor-Challenge/README.md

 # Horiseon-Refactor-Challenge
-A fully refactored code improving accessibility &amp; cohesion of Horiseon homepage coding
+A fully refactored code improving accessibility and cohesion of Horiseon homepage coding